Nico-Curti/PhDthesis/docs/md/Chapter2/NeuralNetwork/Dropout.md

 Possible workaround could be given by the regularization techniques told in the previous section (ref.
 [BatchNorm](./BatchNorm.md) for further informations) or by a Dropout function.
 This function simply dropping out some neuron units into a Neural Network during the training phase.
 Ignore some neurons means that they will not be considered during a particular (single) forward/backward step.
-So, given a set of neurons we have a probability $p$ to keep the neuron and `1-p` to remove it.
+So, given a set of neurons we have a probability `p` to keep the neuron and `1-p` to remove it.
 In this way we can reduce the co-dependency of nearest neurons inside the network and so reduce the possibility of over-fitting.

 The above description bring us to a straightforward implementation of the algorithm into the `NumPyNet` library (ref. [code](https://github.com/Nico-Curti/NumPyNet/blob/master/NumPyNet/layers/dropout_layer.py)).